msuhanov/regf/Windows registry file format specification.md

    * H is the hash value.

 #### Index root
-Index root has the following structure:
+The *Index root* has the following structure:

 Offset|Length|Field|Value|Description
 ---|---|---|---|---